Keyformer: KV Cache Reduction through Key Tokens Selection for Efficient Generative Inference: Evaluation

 \section{Evaluation}

 We evaluate \keyformer across three significant model families: GPT-J~\cite{gptj}, Cerebras-GPT~\cite{cerebrasgpt}, and MPT~\cite{mpt}, each using distinct position encoding techniques.
 GPT-J incorporates RoPE~\cite{rope}, Cerebras-GPT employs learnable position embeddings, and MPT utilizes ALiBi~\cite{alibi}.
 By including models with varied position encoding methods, we ensure the robustness and generalizability of our findings across representative model families.
-We also compare against the Falcon model~\cite{falcon} to assess against a multi-query-based attention method, using a fixed beam size of 4 for all evaluations.
+We employed a fixed beam size of 4 for all evaluations.

 \paragraph{Setup:} We conducted evaluations on two representative text generation tasks: summarization, utilizing the CNN/DailyMail~\cite{cnn_dm} and GovReport~\cite{gov_reports} datasets, and conversation, employing the SODA dataset~\cite{soda}.
 The GPT-J model was fine-tuned specifically for summarization, while Cerebras-GPT and MPT are pre-trained models.
 We utilized the MPT-chat version of the MPT model for conversation tasks, which was fine-tuned for dialogue generation.
 All models were pre-trained with a sequence length of 2k.